 Wake Forest Baptist Health is recognized internationally for the management of epilepsy.
 We routinely perform advanced diagnostic mapping to identify seizure origination and we recommend treatment based on those findings.

 Magnetoencephalography (MEG) is a unique brain imaging technique used at Wake Forest Baptist.
 MEG measures the magnetic fields emitted by brain cells (neurons), allowing the mapping of brain activity with great precision in real time.

 Because of our leadership in medication development and treatment, our epilepsy patients have access to the newest medications.
 Our epileptologists, including specialists in pediatric epilepsy, are experts in selecting the drug combinations most suitable for each patient.

-Surgery for Epilepsy at Wake Forest
+Epilepsy Surgery at Wake Forest Baptist

 When medication alone cannot control seizures, we evaluate patients for other treatment options, including surgical removal of the epileptic focus (where the seizures originate in the brain) or implantation of the vagal nerve stimulator.
-Learn more about epilepsy surgery.